sashaivanovaPro/self-study/tesla-car/README.md

 ## 📖 Project Overview

-The tutorial demonstrates how to build a responsive and interactive configurator interface for Tesla Model Y. The interface includes vehicle images, custom options, and dynamic styling, showcasing how to achieve a clean and modern design with minimal code.
+This tutorial demonstrates how to create a responsive single-page site using Tailwind and vanilla JavaScript.
+The logic allows users to change the vehicle's exterior and interior colors, calculate the final price based on additional options, and determine the monthly payment for a 60-month loan.

 ## 🔗 Tutorial Link